 Supports E-TTL II auto exposure mode.

 E-TTL II is an improved version of E-TTL (see “E-TTL Mode Support”).
-The new version uses information from light metering sensors both before and after the pre-flash.
-In addition, when calculating the required flash output, information about the distance to the subject is used (if such information is available).
+The new version uses information from light sensors both before and after the pre-flash.
+In addition, when calculating the required flash output, information about the distance to the subject is used (when such information is available).

 E-TTL is used in Canon cameras.

 In P-TTL mode, the flash pre-pulse is used to determine the exposure.

 S-TTL was developed by Sigma specifically for their cameras.
 This mode uses a flash pre-burst to estimate exposure.

 The abbreviation TTL (Through The Lens) means that the exposure calculation measures the amount of light that passed through the lens and hit the film or photosensitive sensor.

 TTL automation works as follows: when the shutter is triggered, the flash is ignited, and special sensors in the camera capture the light that has passed through the lens.
 This data is used to calculate the flash duration required to obtain a high-quality photo.
 After this time, the flash lamp turns off.

 I-TTL mode support